 1. Installation Can Be Tricky

 Ideally, you’d want your TV antenna to be installed by someone who knows what he’s doing.
 The same thing is true for antenna repairs.
-That’s because an antenna is a heavy piece of equipment that requires the right tools and components to assembly.
+That’s because an antenna is a heavy piece of equipment that requires the right tools and components to assemble.
 If you decide to install your antenna on your own, at least make sure that you have someone around to help you.
 It’s paramount that you fix the antenna properly on the wall, so it doesn’t cause injuries or damage to your property.

 2. Know the Difference Between Directional and Omnidirectional Antennas